iaeiou/blue-plankton-2/content/posts/covid-19-vaccine-rollout-in-new-hampshire-going-well.md

 The COVID-19 vaccines are available in New Hampshire at multiple mass drive-through vaccination sites as well as at pharmacies like CVS and Walgreens.

-For more information about getting vaccinated, visit [the official New Hampshire government page](https://www.vaccines.nh.gov/)
+For more information about getting vaccinated, visit <a href="https://www.vaccines.nh.gov/" target="blank">the official New Hampshire government page</a>.